The University of South Dakota

 He serves as the graduate program director for the Chemistry Department, and serves on several University committees that include: University Scholarship Committee, and the Graduate Council.

 In addition, he serves as the Secretary of the Sioux Valley section of the American Chemical Society (ACS).
-He served as the Program Co-Chair of the Energy and Fuel Division of ACS for the fall 2013 ACS meeting and as Program Chair for the spring and fall meetings of the ACS in 2014.
+He served as the Program Co-Chair of the Energy and Fuel (ENFL) Division of ACS for the fall 2013 ACS meeting and as National Program Chair for ENFL division for the year 2014.

 Graduate students from his group have been awarded nationally competitive grants from the International Precious Metal Institute, Sigma-Xi Grants-in-Aid-Research Awards, and research grants from USD.

-His current group consists of 4 Ph.D., 2 M.S., and 2 undergraduate students.
+His group consists of currently 4 Ph.D., 2 M.S., and 2 undergraduate students.

 The Chemistry Department received the second annual Award for Academic Excellence and Innovation given to Departments within USD in 2005.
 To quote the previous Provost and Vice-President of Academic Affairs, Prof. Royce Engstrom, "The work of the entire department is leading to remarkable accomplishments for students, faculty and the university".
 To view a picture of the award presentation to the Department of Chemistry, please visit www.usd.edu/urelations/images/ChemAward.jpg.